Cubid-Me/cubid-docs/api-reference.md

   - **Non-permissive**: If `is_permissive` is `false` or omitted, and `is_blacklisted` is `true` then no `user_id` will be generated, and an error will be returned.
 Use this scenario if you plan on throwing out the user immediately or want a simple error to react to.
 - Typical vs. Sybil-attack scenarios
   - **Typical sceneario**: You received a new user and validated against CUBID.
 You will receive `is_sybil_attack` = `false` and `is_blacklisted` = `false`, indicating all is good
-  - **Sybil attack scenario**: The person tried to create a second account with your App, which CUBID detected as a reentrancy into your app, classified as a Sybil attack.
+  - **Sybil attack scenario, Internal**: The person is trying to create a second (or third etc.) account within your App, which CUBID detected as a reentrancy into your app and classified as a Sybil attack.
 You received `is_sybil_attack` = `true`.
-  - **Sybil attack scenario 2**: The user had previously tried to create two or more accounts with this AuthIdentity, which CUBID had detected as a cross-site Sybil attack.
+  - **Sybil attack scenario, CUBID-wide**: The user had previously tried to Sybil-attack CUBID as a whole (advertently or inadvertently), by creating two or more CUBID accounts with the same AuthID, which CUBID subsequenlty had detected.
 You receive `is_blacklisted` = `true`.